 Just as there are ways to challenge and effectively defend against the results of breath or blood tests, there are also ways to create successful defense strategies when drivers refuse chemical tests.
 These cases can be difficult, and they will always vary depending on the unique facts and circumstances involved.
 In any event, it always becomes crucial to work with experienced DUI defense lawyers who can work with the situation at hand and pursue the best possible outcome.

 Our Miami DUI lawyers at Hager & Schwartz, P.A. have decades of combined experience and experience as former prosecutors.
-If you have questions about chemical test refusals or any DUI charge in Miami or any of the surrounding areas of Florida, contact our firm for a FREE case evaluation.
+If you have questions about chemical test refusals or any DUI charge in Miami or any of the surrounding areas of Florida, contact our firm for an initial case evaluation.